 You will be asked about your symptoms and medical history.
 Your skin will be examined.
 A lamp, called a Wood’s lamp, may be used to look at your skin.
 A small sample of skin may be taken for a biopsy.
 The sample will be sent to a lab to confirm the diagnosis.

 Melasma may go away on its own.
 If it does not go away, it may need to be treated.
-In general, treating melasma can be difficult.
+In general, treating melasma can be difficult, especially if the pigment is deeper.
 Talk with your doctor about the best treatment plan for you.

 Factors that are causing the melasma may be removed.
 For example: